 A word of caution for those who visit Ranthambhore for the first time.
 There could be occasions when you will not sight a Tiger for 2 or 3 consecutive safaris.
 But trust me, once you do, you will forget the previous blank safaris.

-The factors that go in favor of Ranthambhore to be considered among the Top 3 Tiger National Parks in India are; negligible undergrowth, lot of water holes, big lakes, and surplus presence of Sambar deer.
-Thus enough of preferred prey, and water makes Tiger sightings easier here.
-Summers are excellent times for Tiger sightings in this park, as lot of action is seen closer to the water holes and the lakes.
+The factors that go in favor of Ranthambhore to be considered among the Top 3 Tiger National Parks in India are; negligible undergrowth, a lot of water holes, big lakes, and a surplus presence of Sambar deer.
+Thus enough preferred prey and water make Tiger sightings easier here.
+Summers are excellent times for Tiger sightings in this park, as a lot of action is seen closer to the water holes and the lakes.
 Hence Ranthambhore finds a place amongst the Top 3 Tiger National Parks of India.
 Ghengis Khan, Noor, Bamboo Ram, Jhumroo, T17, T24, and T23 were big names.
 But it has been Machli the longest living Tiger in the wild, which made people fall in love with Tigers and Wildlife.
 She passed away on 18th August 2016 at an age of 19 years.

-When Tigers of Kanha decide to come on the track, they then just own it.
-They will walk few kilometers before changing course.
+When the Tigers of Kanha decide to come on the track, they then just own it.
+They will walk a few kilometers before changing course.
 So if you happen to be ahead of them or on their tail, give them distance, if you wish to take loads of great images.
-A Tiger head on sighting here is unmatched in India.
+A Tiger head sighting here is unmatched in India.

-The habitat in Kanha is ideal for Tigers to survive here.
+The habitat in Kanha Tiger Reserve is ideal for Tigers to survive here.
 A study by a researcher concluded that Kanha along with Corbett and Nandhaur will be the last bastions of the Tiger in India.
 The dense undergrowth, two rivers going through it, prey in tens of thousands, plus friendly local community are all pluses in Tiger’s favor.
-Kanha provides big prey to the Tigers, the Swamp Deers, the Indian Gaur, Sambar deers are in surplus here, apart from the regular deers.
+Kanha provides big prey to the Tigers, the Swamp Deers, the Indian Gaur, and Sambar deers are in surplus here, apart from the regular deers.
 Perhaps it is the size of the prey here which determines the big size of Kanha Tigers.

 Now does this image give you a feel of the size of Kanha Male Tigers?